 /

-Security researcher Laxman Muthiyah, has recently discovered a new bug in ‘Facebook pages’ that allows attacker to hack and take control of any Facebook page that are managed by multiple users on role bases.
+Security researcher Laxman Muthiyah, has recently discovered a new bug in ‘Facebook pages’ that allows attackers to hack and take control of any Facebook page that is managed by multiple users on a role basis.
 Facebook has already fixed this bug and awarded the researcher with bounty.

 Although the bug has been fixed already, you should be aware of this trick and protect your page from getting hacked in future.
 So lets start with how Laxman used this trick.

-To hack Facebook page, Laxman exploited a vulnerability found in Facebook business manager endpoint that allows 3rd party apps to hack any Facebook page with limited permissions and remove page admin roles of the the victim.
+To hack a Facebook page, Laxman exploited a vulnerability found in the Facebook business manager endpoint that allows third-party apps to hack any Facebook page with limited permissions and remove page admin roles from the victim.

-Many Facebook business page owners use 3rd party apps to post automated statuses, publish photos, get fake likes and get other insights.
-By default when the user uses 3rd party app for his business page, it is allowed to add or modify page admin roles (page roles like manager, editor, analyst etc..)
-But the vulnerability allows hackers to use rogue app that could add some user as admin to the page and remove the actual admin permanently.
+Many Facebook business page owners use third-party apps to post automated statuses, publish photos, get fake likes and get other insights.
+By default, when the user uses a third-party app for his business page, it is allowed to add or modify page admin roles (page roles like manager, editor, analyst, etc..)
+But the vulnerability allows hackers to use rogue app that could add some user as admin to the page and permanently remove the actual admins.

 How to hack Facebook fan page

-Following are the requests used by hacker in his app that would modify the page roles.
+Following are the requests used by the hacker to hack the Facebook page.

 POST /<page_id>/userpermissions HTTP/1.1